Decolonise Queen Mary

 Upcoming events

-What does Decolonisation mean to you?
+What Decolonisation means to you

 Help us have an open conversation about decolonisation by writing your thoughts and opinions on our decolonisation boards in the Students' Union Hub.
 Bring friends, get jotting and share your ideas!